-Ahmad Amiria, Sedigheh Dr Abedanzadehb, A.A.
-Moosavi-Movahedia*
+Ahmad Amiria, Sedigheh Abedanzadehb, A.A.
+Moosavi-Movahedia,*

 Abstract

 In this study, we explore the potential of click chemistry for protein modification and the development of novel protein-based materials.
 For the first time in Iran, we employ a copper-catalyzed azide-alkyne cycloaddition (CuAAC) click reaction to synthesize a new protein-biopolymer scaffold using a covalent bioconjugation strategy.
 We have successfully designed and manufactured this innovative scaffold by integrating protein engineering, click chemistry and polymer science.
 The scaffold, composed of natural and synthetic polymers, displays biocompatibility, mechanical stability, and tunable functionality, making it a promising candidate for various applications.
 These properties can be tailored by modifying the composition and architecture of the scaffold, offering a versatile platform for bioengineering applications such as drug delivery, tissue engineering, and biosensing.
 Our findings demonstrate that the CuAAC click reaction is an effective tool for fabricating protein-based materials with potential applications in biotechnology and medicine.
 The protein-biopolymer scaffold developed in this study opens new avenues for exploring click-mediated proteins with promising applications.
 This research highlights the potential of this approach in advancing the field of protein-based materials, paving the way for further innovation and the development of novel biomaterials with enhanced properties and functionalities.